As you can see from my photo, I share my home with many happy, healthy geckos.

-The Right Setup is Essential for Healthy Day Geckos
+The Right Setup Is Essential for Healthy Day Geckos

 Below are some general points that you need to consider when setting up a day gecko enclosure.

-I have always used exo-terra tall tanks for my Phelsuma.
-They come in a variety of sizes and have an excellent design with ventilation provided not only from the securely fitted screen top but also through vents in the front side.
-I like the fact that that the doors open sideways, providing less chance of the geckos escaping when you open up the tank.
+I have always used Exo Terra tall tanks for my Phelsuma.
+They come in a variety of sizes and have an excellent design with ventilation provided not only from the securely fitted screen top but also through vents on the front side.
+I like the fact that the doors open sideways, providing less chance of the geckos escaping when you open up the tank.
 I also like the fact that it is possible to remove the screen top completely, allowing easy access when setting up the enclosure.

 Another issue is the holes at the top of the tank, which allow cables to be passed into it.
 Although this is a convenient feature, you must make sure it is securely blocked when not used for cables, since your reptiles could actually escape through them, especially if you have juveniles.
 They can also be a route of escape for uneaten crickets.
 Truly there is nothing more horrible than a loose cricket screeching its horrible love song in the middle of the night.